romene/Naturaily-netlify/_posts/2019-02-15-10-reasons-why-you-should-hire-a-software-house-from-poland.md

 tags:
   - Startups
 ---
 Whether you’re a part of a Start-Up or a grown up company, when your product needs a software solution, you’ll most likely need to make a decision on where to build it.
-You have three obvious choices in building it in-house, hiring a software house or co-sourcing part of the work.
+You have three obvious choices: building it in-house, hiring a software house or co-sourcing part of the work.
 We’ve compiled a list of 10 reasons why hiring a software house (and a one from Poland) is a great option.

 ## Why hire a software house: